Haustgeirr/unity-git-files/README.md

-# unity-gitlfs-attributes
+# unity-git-files

-Git LFS template for Unity
+Includes .gitignore and .gitattributes for quick starting Unity, Git and Git LFS.